kleutchit/keyclimbs/README.md

 Tempus Edax Rerum

-The constant everchange ideas and goals of keyclimbs
+The constant everchange ideas and aspirations of keyclimbs